MacBook Air vs MacBook

 One thing that the MacBook features that the MacBook Air doesn’t is the Force Touch trackpad.
 This trackpad (which also features on the MacBook Pro) is sensitive to varying degrees of touch pressure: you can set it to respond to harder/deeper presses to activate different features.
 It also provides what is known as haptic feedback, a tangible, tactile response that in theory allows you to 'feel' what you are interacting with, which means that you feel like you are pressing the trackpad in when actually the pad isn’t moving at all.

-If you have a laptop right now and you use all the ports all the time then you may not be able to cope with only one port on the MacBook.
-However, if your concern is that you won’t be able to use your external mouse or plug in a hard drive while charging your Mac you may be worrying unnecessarily.
+However, if you are thinking that you won't be able to plug in older peripherals, or are concerned that you won’t be able to use your external mouse or plug in a hard drive while charging your Mac, you may be worrying unnecessarily.